LouDnl/Vice-USBSID/README.md

 # Vice [USBSID-Pico](https://github.com/LouDnl/USBSID-Pico) fork
-This fork has built-in support for USBSID-Pico. \
+This is a fork of the official [Vice svn-mirror](https://github.com/VICE-Team/svn-mirror) and has built-in support for USBSID-Pico. \
 USBSID-Pico is a RPi Pico based board for interfacing one or two MOS SID chips and/or hardware SID emulators with your PC over USB.

 # Usage